IVSoftware/move-with-mouse-click/README.md

-As I understand it, the desired behavior is to enable the `Click to Move` (one way or another) and then move the form to a new location based on where you click _next_.
+As I understand it, the desired behavior is to enable the "Click to Move" (one way or another) and then move the form to a new location based on where you click _next_.

 One option where you don't have to drill all the way down to the WinAPI is to implement `IMessageFilter` on the MainForm.
 The argument for doing so is that ordinarily the main form isn't going to see a `Click` event that occurs on a child control.
 This is an easy way to gain access to every click.
 In fact, this works so well that we have to take pains to _exclude_ a click that occurs on the button that enables the Click to Move!

+***
+**MessageFilter implementation and disposal**

     public partial class MainForm : Form, IMessageFilter {